swahyyuu/simple-docker-node/README.md

 ## How to run the application in development environment
 After everything is done with the docker installation.
 Let's start to follow these steps :
 <br>
-1. Now we can clone this repository into our local repository first :
+1. Now, we can clone this repository into our local repository first :
 ```
 git clone https://github.com/swahyyuu/simple-docker-node.git .
 ```